compute-io/umidmean/README.md

 #### umidmean( arr[, sorted] )

-Computes the [upper midmean](http://www.jstor.org/stable/1268431) of a numeric `array`.
+Computes the [upper midmean](http://www.jstor.org/stable/1268431) for a numeric `array`.
 This is equivalent to the values between the first and third quartiles for the set of values above the median of the data set.

 ``` javascript